 5. You Don’t Feel Connected to Anything

 Have you ever gone to work, and you feel strangely detached from the day-to-day goings-on of your business?
 There are urgent deadlines that you're not even the least bit concerned about.
-It's almost like you're having an out of body experience, and you're operating in robot-mode – simply going through the motions and not being present.
+It's like you're having an out of body experience, and you're simply not being present.

 You feel like there are a million other ways you would rather be spending your time.
 The motivation you once had to build a big flourishing business has fizzled out after a series of unmet expectations.
 You’re drifting through with a “so what?” mentality, and you don't care whether your business closes down.